 Serious penalties can be imposed on owners of dogs that cause injury (or death).
 You may be ordered by a court to pay out a large sum in compensation.
-This sum can include compensation for expenses the victim has incurred as a result of their injury (such as medical/hospital bills) as well as an amount for pain and suffering and economic loss, if any.
+This sum can include compensation for expenses the victim has incurred as a result of the dog attack (such as medical/hospital bills) as well as an amount for pain and suffering and economic loss, if any.

 Some state laws, including Victoria’s, grant local councils the power to declare particular dogs as being ‘menacing’ or ‘dangerous’.
 Owning a dog that has been declared menacing or dangerous carries many more responsibilities regarding its confinement and management.

-It’s also possible that a court or local council may order the destruction of your dog if you, the owner, are found guilty following an incident caused by your dog.
+It’s also possible that a court or local council may order the destruction of your dog if you, the owner, are found guilty following a dog attack.